 In Japan, the spirit of Ramadan could barely be felt.
 This is my 7th year celebrating Ramadan in Japan but my second time spending it as working adult alone so it’s a bit sad when you reach home and you have no one to eat together with.
 Which is why I would try to at least go to the mosque if I have the time to.

-The hardest thing about fasting in Japan is the long hours.
+The hardest thing about my Ramadan experience in Japan is the long fasting hours.
 The sun rises super early here.
 Sunrise in Tokyo is around 3 am and the hours would get earlier day by day till summer).
 When in summer, I feel like I’m dying from the lack of water and humidity is not helping.

 As a Malaysian who grew up living all my life in Malaysia, I can testify that Japan’s summer is WAY HOTTER THAN MALAYSIA.
 Capslocked for emphasis lol.